How are students admitted to the Cooperative Education program?

 You will be assigned a financial aid advisor who can assist you with that task.

-All eligible cooperative education students will received a $14,000 scholarship each year for four years, totaling $56,000.
+All eligible cooperative education students will receive a $14,000 scholarship each year for four years, totaling $56,000.

 Yes, if you choose for your wages to offset these expenses.

-- Does this money go directly towards tuition, or am I able to split a percentage between paying tuition and money being put in my pocket?
+Does this money all go directly towards tuition, or am I able to split a percentage?

 Students can choose a financial plan – with the option for all or some of the wages earned to be put directly toward tuition.

-- Would I be able to have the option of only working over the summer to partially offset the cost of tuition while getting credits (kind of like taking summer classes)?
+Can I only work over the summer to partially offset the cost of tuition while getting credits?

 Yes, but limiting your work to summer hours will not maximize the earning and professional development potential of the program.